M-J-Robbins/good-email-code/email-enhancements/faux-absolute-position.md

 I've also set `display:inline-block` so these margins are placed against the parent `faux-absolute` div rather than combining with it.

 ### The Outlook bit
-For Outlook we can actually use regular CSS absolute positioning, which may surprise you to have this more advance CSS support in Outlook.
+For Outlook we can actually use regular CSS absolute positioning, which may surprise you to have this more advanced CSS support in Outlook.
 However there is a catch.
 Outlook does support absolute positioning but only when done inside VML.

 So here inside conditional comments `<!--[if mso]><![endif]-->` we've set a very basic VML shape `<v:rect>` initially I used `<v:shape>` but that didn't work on Windows 10 Mail.
 This shape is set to `stroked="false" filled="false"` so it has no outline or background, and set to `mso-width-percent: 1000;` which rather confusingly means 100% not 1000%.
 No height is needed here.

 I then set `position:absolute; top:80px; left:16px;` just as if we were building a web page.
-However I should point out `em` units don't work inside VML so I've switched to `px`.
+However I should point out that `em` units don't work inside VML so I've switched to `px`.

 ### The image
 I've included an image in this code partly to have something for our absolute positioned text to appear over, but also to demonstrate a potential issue.